yugabyte/yugabyte-db/community/learn/content/prerequisites.md

 ## Step 7: Get Started with the YSQL Tutorial

 That’s it!
-You are ready to start the [YSQL Tutorial](https://github.com/YugaByte/yugabyte-db/wiki/YSQL-Tutorial:-Fundamentals).
+You are ready to start the [YSQL Tutorial](https://github.com/Yugabyte/yugabyte-db/wiki/YSQL-Tutorial:-Fundamentals).

-_**Note:** These instructions last tested with YugaByte DB 1.3_
+_**Note:** These instructions last tested with YugabyteDB 1.3_